johngallagher/jar-jar-gone/source/2016-04-05-what-is-an-api.html.md

 It's a conversation between two computers.
 One computer makes a request to the API, the other responds.

-### A human example - asking for lunch
+### Human example - asking for lunch

 * Request: "Hey, can you get me a chicken salad sandwich please?"
 * Response: "Sure, here you go.
 It was £3.21."
 * Request: "Oh man - you got me the cheapo own brand sandwich?
 Rubbish!
 Can you take it back and get me another?"
 * Response: "No. Get lost.
 Honestly.
 You're so demanding."

-### A computer example - getting all the track from David Bowie's Blackstar album
+### Computer example - getting all the track from David Bowie's Blackstar album

 * Request: "Hey, Spotify API, can you get me all the tracks for the Blackstar album please?"
 * Response: "Sure, here you go.
 They are: Blackstar, Lazarus etc"